A clean house provides you with peace of mind and protects your things from harm.

 Once the two legs are ready, the rack is very easy to make by simply connecting the shelves to the legs.

-When you cut the boards for the shelves to length, notice that the middle board of the shelf is slightly longer and flush with the outside of the legs.
 This is for all the shelves on this pallet shoe rack except for the top shelf.

 Take a good look at the photos and shoe rack plans that you have downloaded.